-In total, 10.1 m of sediment was obtained from Cores 324-U1347A-1W through 7R over a stratigraphic interval of 49 m (average recovery = ~20%) (Fig. F8).
-Cores 324-U1349A-1W through 4R recovered predominately red chert with occasional ooze and porcellanite intervals (stratigraphic Unit I).
+In total, 10.1 m of sediment was obtained from Cores 324-U1347A-1W through 7R over a stratigraphic interval of 49 m (average recovery = $\sim 20\%$ )

+(Fig. F8).
+Cores 1W through 4R recovered predominately red chert with occasional ooze and porcellanite intervals (stratigraphic Unit I).
 Below this, a friable sand-silt-claystone sequence was found that also contains granules of highly weathered volcanic material (Units II and III).
 This interval, however, is so disturbed by drilling that further interpretation of the rock is difficult.
-Most of Cores 324-U1349A-5R and 6R contain greenish gray volcaniclastic sandstones and lapillistones, likely deposited by turbiditic flows.
-A thin, yellowish red clay-rich horizon in Section 324-U1349A-6R-CC is interpreted as a paleosol within the deepest purely sedimentary section recovered.
+Most of Cores 5R and 6R contain greenish gray volcaniclastic sandstones and lapillistones, likely deposited by turbiditic flows.
+A thin, vellowish red clay-rich horizon in Section 324-U1349A-6R-CC is interpreted as a paleosol within the deepest purely sedimentary section recovered.
 In the underlying basement, several other thin sedimentary beds are found between basaltic lava flows.
-The most significant of these is a piece of oolitic limestone in Section 324-U1349A-9R-1 at 173.7 m CSF-A, which logging data suggest is ~6 m thick.
+The most significant of these is a piece of oolitic limestone in Section 9R-1 at 173.7 mbsf, which logging data suggest is ~6 m thick.

-Calcareous microfossils occur in chalk that encrusts reddish cherts and in pinkish nannofossil ooze recovered in Cores 324-U1349A-1W through 4R, whereas the underlying siliciclastic and volcaniclastic sediments of Cores 324-U1349A-4R through 7R are barren.
-The nannofossils are rare to common in abundance but poorly preserved throughout.
-Planktonic foraminifers are represented in exceptionally high abundance and diversity with good preservation in the nannofossil ooze recovered in Core 324-U1349A-2R.
+Calcareous microfossils occur in chalk that encrusts reddish cherts and in pinkish nannofossil ooze in Cores 324-U1349A-1W through 4R, whereas the underlying siliciclastic and volcaniclastic sediments of Cores 4R through 7R are barren.
+Nannofossils are rare to common in abundance but poorly preserved throughout.
+Planktonic foraminifers are represented in exceptionally high abundance and diversity with good preservation in the nannofossil ooze recovered in Core 2R.
 Zonal marker and other age-diagnostic species strongly indicate a narrowly constrained age at the middle-late Albian transition.
-Although available foraminifer material is scarce, other examined levels above and below are also marked by the occurrences of some age-diagnostic species, allowing the entire age range of Cores 324-U1349A-1W through 4R to be estimated as Albian-Cenomanian.
-Core 324-U1349A-2R also yields a diverse benthic foraminifer assemblage, and the estimated bathymetric range is middle bathyal.
+Although a foraminifer material is scarce, other examined levels above and below are also marked by the occurrence of some age-diagnostic species, allowing the entire age range of Cores 1W through 4R to be estimated as Albian-Cenomanian.
+Core 2R also yielded a diverse benthic foraminifer assemblage; the estimated bathymetric range is middle bathyal.

-Volcanic basement was encountered in Core 324-U1349-7R at 165.1 m CSF-A (Fig. F9).
+Volcanic basement was encountered in Core 324-U1349-7R at 165.1 mbsf (Table T2; Fig. F9).
 The cored basaltic succession of stratigraphic Unit IV is ~55 m thick (Sections 324-U1349A-7R-2 through 13R-4) and consists of 25 lava units characterized by high (40%-75%) vesicularity, the presence of magma mixing features (Fig. F20), and, in all but the interiors of the thickest inflation units, a pervasive reddish brown Fe oxyhydroxide hematite alteration.
-This succession also contains 10 recovered weathered flow tops readily identified by a reddening over ~5-10 cm intervals, tentatively interpreted as subaerial alteration occurring between the emplacements of successive eruptive units.
-In the top ~ 10 m of this lava succession, the flow inflation units are relatively thin (~0.3-1.1 m) and, whereas many have highly vesicular reddened flow tops, a number of examples preserve interflow carbonate sediment.
+This succession also contains 10 recovered weathered flow tops readily identified by a reddening over ~5- 10 cm intervals, tentatively interpreted as subaerial alteration occurring between the emplacement of successive eruptive units.
+In the top ~10 m of this lava succession, the flow inflation units are relatively thin (~0.3-1.1 m).
+Whereas many have highly vesicular reddened flow tops, a number of examples preserve interflow carbonate sediment.
 The most significant of these is an oolitic limestone that is preserved at the top of a highly vesicular flow.
-Other instances of this interflow carbonate sedimentation are preserved only as carbonate infilling of vesicular voids within flow tops.
-In addition to the subaerial exposure inferred elsewhere in Unit IV, these filled-vesicle flow tops record contrasting periods of shallow marine inundation of the evolving lava field.
+Other instances of this interflow carbonate sedimentation are preserved only as carbonate infilling of vesicle voids within flow tops.
+In addition to the subaerial exposure inferred elsewhere in Unit IV, these filled-vesicle flow tops record contrasting periods of shallow marine inundation of the lava field.
 The lowermost part of Unit IV contains a series of much thicker (1-6 m) massive flows.
-Preliminary comparisons to degassing models for basalt in Hawaii, and assuming 0.05-0.5 wt% H2O concentrations in the source, imply pressures below 15-20 bar in order to produce the high 40-70 vol% vesicularity in the lavas of Unit IV, corresponding to <100 m water depth.
+Preliminary comparisons to degassing models for basalt in Hawaii, and assuming 0.05-0.5 wt% H2O concentrations in the source, imply pressures below 15-20 bar in order to produce the high (40-70 vol%) vesicularity in the lavas of Unit IV, corresponding to <100 m water depth.